 The key ingredient of defining topological invariants is an energy gap, the range in which no energy eigenvalues exist.
-There is no ambiguity in the definition of the energy gap for Hermitian systems [Fig.~\ref{bandgapfig}(a)] because the energy eigenvalues are always real-valued, for which the corresponding topological invariant is well-defined as explained in the previous sections.
-Meanwhile, in non-Hermitian systems, the fact that the energy eigenvalues can take complex values leads to several possible definitions of an energy gap \cite{Ashida2020}.
-There are two common ways to do so; first, non-Hermitian systems are said to have a {\it point gap} when the energy eigenvalues open a gap at the base energy on the complex plane.
+There is no ambiguity in the definition of the energy gap for Hermitian systems [Fig.~\ref{bandgapfig}(a)] because the energy eigenvalue is always real-valued, for which the corresponding topological invariant is well-defined as explained in Sec.~\ref{sec:3b}.
+Meanwhile, in non-Hermitian systems, the fact that the energy eigenvalue can take complex values leads to several possible definitions of energy gaps \cite{Ashida2020}.
+There are two common ways to do so; first, non-Hermitian systems are said to have a {\it point gap} when the energy eigenvalue opens a gap at the base energy on the complex-valued energy plane.
 As shown in Fig.~\ref{bandgapfig}(b), when the energy band forms a closed curve, the point gap opens inside and outside the curve, closing on the curve \cite{Gong2018}.
 Accordingly, the topological invariant related to the point gap changes its values depending on the base energy, as discussed below.
-The other possible definition is a {\it line gap} where two sets of energy eigenvalues are separated by a line determining the gap on the complex plane [Fig.~\ref{bandgapfig}(c)] \cite{Kawabata2019}.
+The other possible definition is a {\it line gap} where two sets of energy eigenvalues are separated by a line determining the gap on the complex-valued energy plane [Fig.~\ref{bandgapfig}(c)] \cite{Kawabata2019}.
 The topology associated with the line gap is essentially equivalent to the Hermitian topology because any non-Hermitian Hamiltonian can be continuously deformed to a Hermitian Hamiltonian while keeping the line gap if any \cite{Ashida2020,Kawabata2019}.
 The line-gap topology can give rise to localization modes with discrete energy eigenvalues similar to Hermitian cases.